 - Independence Day: Monday, July 4

 - Day After Thanksgiving: Friday, November 25

 - Flexible Holiday*

-*Flexible holidays must be used within the year they are awarded and on one of the following days:
+*Flexible holidays must be used within the calendar year they are awarded and can only be applied for one of the following days:

 - Before or after a company holiday

 - Lunar New Year

 - Indigenous Peoples Day